pachuco/ogg-winmm/readme.txt

 Edit gccbase from build.bat or leave it empty if already in %PATH%.
 You may also edit executable names for GCC, AR and WINDRES if they somehow differ.

+By default, ogg/vorbis is built only once, but you can recompile it by "build force" in console.

 USAGE: